Learning Contextual Runtime Monitors for Safe AI-Based Autonomy: EXPERIMENTAL EVALUATION

 \textit{Contexts.} We assume the presence of another car.
-The context space is defined over the following features, which can change: the weather, the time of the day, road features such as being on a straight road or at an intersection, and the distance to the other cars ahead.
+The context space is defined over the following features, which may change: the weather, the time of day, road features such as being on a straight road or at an intersection, and the distance to the other cars ahead (see examples in \Cref{fig:scenario1}).
 Each context in our scenario is thus represented by a tuple $(w,t,i,d)$, where $w$ represents the weather, $t$ the time of day, $i$ the road type, and $d$ the distance to the vehicle ahead if present.
 For weather and time of day, we use one of the 14 weather-time configurations predefined in \textsc{Carla}.
-The road type $i$ is a binary value 0 or 1, indicating whether the car is at an intersection ($i=1$) or not ($i=0$).
+The road type $i$ is a binary value, indicating whether the car is at an intersection ($i=1$) or not ($i=0$).
 The distance $d$ is a real number s.t. $d\in (0,50] \cup \{100\}$.
 If the other vehicle is not present, or if $d>50$, we assume that the vehicle ahead is too far away to consider it part of the context ($d=100$).
 Note that, while $w$ and $t$ are fixed for each simulation, $i$ and $d$ can change depending on the movement of both vehicles.
-In our experiments, we discretize the distance $d$ into 5 clusters, so we explore a set of 140 different contexts when we apply \Cref{alg:active_learning}.
-In \Cref{fig:scenario1}, we can observe instances of these contexts.
+In our experiments, we discretize the distance $d$ into 5 clusters, so we explore a set of 140 different contexts.

-\subsubsection{Scenario 2: Dynamic urban environment}
+\subsubsection{Scenario 2 (Dynamic urban environment)}

-This scenario focuses mainly on testing the collision avoidance ability in a dynamic urban environment, as illustrated in \Cref{fig:scenario2}.
+This scenario evaluates the collision avoidance ability in a dynamic urban environment, as illustrated in \Cref{fig:scenario2}.
 In this case, the scenario involves interactions with other agents on the road, including pedestrians and other vehicles.
-The controllers are CNNs that compute the CTE to provide it to a PID controller, but that also compute the target speed that the car should reach.
-The target speed is provided to the PID controller to determine the corresponding throttle or braking intensity.
-The car is also equipped with a fail-safe controller, but it also brakes if the distance to another car or pedestrian ahead is lower than a given threshold.
+The CNN-controllers not only compute the CTE but also the target speed, which are passed to the PID controller to determine the corresponding throttle or braking intensity.
+The car is also equipped with a fail-safe controller, with additional brakes when the distance to another car or pedestrian ahead is lower than a given threshold.